-Perhaps the most distinctive function of play in humans is our use of mental play.
+Perhaps the most distinctive function of play in humans is our use of mental play (Burghardt 2005).
 Humans have a strong ability to play entirely in our own minds.
 One such form of play involves simulation of fantasy worlds via mental rehearsal or reenactment, which allows us to both process past events (Dallaire et al. 2017) and to plan and prepare for future events.
 In this sense, fantasy play is a kind of time travel, allowing us to learn from things that have already happened and to anticipate events that haven't yet happened.
 Mental play can also be used to come up with new cultural ideas.
 In humans, imagination and improvisation are closely related to problem-solving and innovation; our creativity relies in large part on our playfulness (Bateson 2014).
 We like to play with ideas that we have learned from others, tweaking and modifying existing culture in a way that allows for collective innovation through cumulative culture.
 It is hard to know if other animals engage in mental play, and there are a few other species (such as ravens) that appear to come up with novel solutions to problems via playful behavior.
 But a consideration of the abundant cultural products of human mental play makes it clear that if we are not the only mental players, we certainly rely on mental play to an unprecedented extent.

 One interesting aspect of human play behaviors is that many lead to what would be best categorized as performance.
 In animals, the difference between play and performance is generally pretty clear: playing at mock-mating happens at a different developmental stage and in a different context than real mating, and there is a distinct behavioral difference between playfighting and agonistic fighting.
-But many human behaviors that relate to play blur the line between true play and behaviors with a more immediate function.
-A musician may be "playing" music (and certainly a lot of music-making is playful), but this playing could be a display with the potential to attract a mate.
-Is the cultural importance of music the result of selection for play itself or a product of sexual selection?
+But many human behaviors that relate to play blur the line between play behaviors with immediate and delayed functions.
+A musician may be "playing" music (and certainly a lot of music-making is initially purposeless), but this playing could be a display with the potential to attract a mate.
+Is the cultural importance of music the result of selection for playful experimentation or for play as a product of sexual selection?
 The fluidity of human play makes answering such a question difficult.
 An athlete may be playing a particular team sport, but this playing could be a display with the potential to cement cooperative relationships with other players once they leave the field of play.
-The manner in which play is integrated into everyday human life (and not just among children) makes it difficult to distinguish true play from play-like behaviors co-opted to produce immediate benefits.
+The manner in which play is integrated into everyday human life (and not just among children) makes it difficult to distinguish when the potential benefits of human play are manifested.